IBM/aspera-cli/docs/README.erb.md

 This gem comes with a second executable tool providing a simplified standardized interface to start a FASP session: `asession`.

-It aims at simplifying the startup of a FASP session from a programmatic stand point as formatting a <%=trspec%> is:
+It aims at simplifying the startup of a FASP session from a programmatic stand point as formatting a [*transfer-spec*](#transfer-specification) is:

 - Common to Aspera Node API (HTTP POST /ops/transfer)
 - Common to Aspera Connect API (browser javascript startTransfer)